 - 2 hamburger buns or hot dog buns

 - 2 eggs

-- Beat together all ingredients except buns with a fork until well blended.
-Dip in each side of bun.
+- Beat together all ingredients (except buns) with a fork until well blended.2 eggs, 1/4 cup milk, 1 teaspoon ground cinnamon

-- Place buns in skillet which has been sprayed with cooking spray and heated over medium heat.
+- Place the buns in a skillet, which has been greased with cooking spray and heated over medium heat.

-- Cook a few minutes on each side, until browned.
+- Cook for a few minutes on each side until golden brown.

 - Serve warm with syrup.

 “May you be the kind of person your dog thinks you are.”

 I despise wasted food, grew up on a farm with 8 siblings and times were tough.
 But, my blessed Mom could make casseroles with a lot of leftover breads and biscuits and maybe a single squirrel.
 Her meals were delicious.
 My folks raised nine healthy kids on next to nothing.
 And this wasn’t during the Depression, this was the’ ’50s & ”60s in rural Indiana.